miso-lims/miso-lims/docs/user_manual/type_data.md

+## Pipelines

+Each project specifies a pipeline so that you can use this information in downstream analysis to decide how to handle sequencing run data.

+MISO administrators can add, edit, and delete pipelines using the standard interface.
+A pipeline can only be deleted if it is not used by any existing projects.

 ## Scientific Names

 Scientific name is the species that a sample came from.
 These are intended to match the taxon names in the NCBI Taxonomy